 Three tuition scholarships will be awarded at the regional competition.
-Students judged to have given the first, second, and third best oral presentations at the regional competition on March 18th, 2022, will receive undergraduate tuition scholarships from the JSHS, equal to:
+Students judged to have given the first, second, and third best oral presentations at the regional competition on March 10, 2023, will receive undergraduate tuition scholarships from the JSHS, equal to:

-- Regional First Place \$2000
+- Regional First Place \$2,000

-- Regional Second Place \$1500
+- Regional Second Place \$1,500

-- Regional Third Place \$1000
+- Regional Third Place \$1,000

-Of the oral presenters, chosen from the poster presenters, at the regional competition, the top two (2) presenters will be invited to present their work at the 2022 JSHS National Symposium in the oral presentation competition.
-Third, fourth and fifth places from the regional oral presentation will be invited to present their research at a poster session at the JSHS National Symposium in Washington DC.
+Of the oral presenters, chosen from the poster presenters, at the regional competition, the top two (2) presenters will be invited to present their work at the 2023 JSHS National Symposium in the oral presentation competition.
+Third, fourth and fifth places from the regional oral presentation will be invited to present their research at a poster session at the JSHS National Symposium in Virginia Beach, VA from April 12-15, 2023.
 The five regional finalists selected to present their research at the JSHS National Symposium (oral and poster presentation), will receive an expense-paid trip to attend and present their research at the National JSHS.
 The National JSHS brings together over 360 participants in a program of educational and scientific exchange.